 Is tesamorelin better than CJC-1295 for belly fat?

 For visceral fat reduction specifically, tesamorelin has vastly stronger evidence.
-Phase III trials documented an 18% reduction in visceral adipose tissue measured by CT scan, with 69% of subjects meeting the responder threshold.
+Phase III trials documented an 18% reduction in visceral adipose tissue measured by CT scan, with 69% of subjects meeting the responder threshold (greater than 8% VAT reduction).
 CJC-1295 has no published visceral fat studies.
-Its fat loss effects are inferred from GH elevation data, not measured directly.
+Its fat loss effects are inferred from GH elevation, not measured.
+See our tesamorelin dosage guide for protocol details.

 Is tesamorelin FDA approved?